vbablue/RepData_PeerAssessment1/PA1_template.md

 ## 10 2012-10-10   34.37500       0.0000
 ## ..        ...        ...          ...
 ```
-Total missing values in the dataset are 2304.

 The overall shape of the histogram remains the same with the exception of the Frequency being higher on the imputed values (imputed with the overall mean).

-### Comparing the differences between the original and imputed data sets
+4. Do these values differ from the estimates from the first part of the assignment?
+What is the impact of imputing missing data on the estimates of the total daily number of steps?

 ```r
 imp <- select(activity2_sum, date, count )